papinifrancesco/OCSP/README.md

 On the CAs VM
-    extract the archive so you'll have the "/root/ca" path. configure the firewall to allow 80/tcp and 81/tcp firewall-cmd --zone=public --add-port=80/tcp --permanent
+    copy the ca folder so you'll have the "/root/ca" path. configure the firewall to allow 80/tcp and 81/tcp firewall-cmd --zone=public --add-port=80/tcp --permanent
       firewall-cmd --zone=public --add-port=81/tcp --permanent